smith981/silex-skeleton/README.md

 silex-skeleton
 ==============

+**Update:** I am having difficulty getting the Doctrine ORM provider to work.
+However, using the DBAL everything works fine.

 This is a working skeleton used to rapidly develop a new Silex site, with Twitter Bootstrap, Twig, and a Doctrine ORM provider installed and registered.

 ###Included Packages